OHI-Science/blz/regions/index.md

 IDs for subcountry regions were assigned geographically by increasing longitude.
 The entire study area ({{ site.study_area }}) has a special region ID of 0.

-Exclusive economic zones (EEZs) were identified by [www.marineregions.org/](http://www.marineregions.org) and the largest subcountry regions were identified by [gadm.org](http://www.gadm.org).
-Region boundaries were extended offshore to divide the EEZ of {{ site.study_area }} offshore regions.
-It is possible to use different regions than the ones provided here: see [ohi-science.org/pages/create_regions.html](http://ohi-science.org/pages/create_regions.html) for more details.
+Exclusive economic zones (EEZs) were identified by [MarineRegions.org](http://www.marineregions.org) and the largest subcountry regions were identified by the generalized administrative boundary database [GADM.org](http://www.gadm.org).
+Region boundaries were extended offshore to divide the EEZ of {{ site.study_area }} into offshore regions.
+It is possible to use different regions than the ones provided here.
+See [Create Regions](http://ohi-science.org/pages/create_regions.html) for more details.

-Regions were generated with the following inland and offshore buffers relative to the shoreline, which are visualized in the graphic above within increasing opacity away from the shoreline.
+Regions were generated with the following inland and offshore buffers relative to the shoreline, which are visualized in the graphic above within increasing transparency away from the shoreline.

 - offshore
 - offshore1km